ko-nlp/Korpora/en-docs/corpuslist/kowikitext.md

 # Korean WikiText

+"Korean WikiText" is a wikitext format dataset which consists of only the headers and texts of wikipedia.
-Korean WikiText is the Korean Wikipedia data, refined to text format and released by lovit@github.
+The dataset is refined and released by lovit@github.
 Data specification is as follows:

 - author: lovit@github